rjseymour66/documentation/content/en/docs/Golang/clients.md

 Create a generic method that can send any type of request and handle any response code.
 The `.Do()` method can send any type of request (GET, POST, PUT, DELETE, etc.).

-A reqeust should perform the following:
+A request should perform the following:
 - Create a request object with [.NewRequest(method, url string, body io.Reader)](https://pkg.go.dev/net/http#NewRequest)
 - Set any content headers with [Header.Set(header-name, value)](https://pkg.go.dev/net/http#Header.Set)
 - Execute the request with the .Do() method.
 Save the response in a var